sa-mw-dach/octo-happiness/README.md

 sudo chmod +x /usr/local/bin/helm
 ```

-login into you openshift cluster
+## Deploy a test chart

+First, login into your OpenShift cluster, where the test chart should be deployed:
 ```
 oc login ....
 ```

-Clone Repo:
+Clone this Repo:
 ```
 git clone https://github.com/sa-mw-dach/octo-happiness.git
 cd octo-happiness